CamCove-Crichton/newborn-photography/README.md

 - Had an issue with trying to submit the Todo item form with an error when testing the validation handling function I had in place, but it seemed to not be finding a slug and id for the reverse match but I realised after my trials of moving the slug and id assigned variables, that it was not seeing the slug and id still as I had not included the booking variable with the relevant slug & id in my context for my view that was being rendered.
 So once I added the booking variable into my context of my view, it worked
 - Had an issue with trying to utilise the bootstrap "active" class in my nav bar, using JQuery and some control statements, but I keep getting an error about a closing endif tag, as I was also trying to assign the attribute "aria-current='page'" using control statements, so I removed that and just used the active class with control statements and that resolved the bug
 - I had an issue with the cancel button, that it was not responsive on the first click, but only on the 2nd click, so after much thought, I looked into refactoring the code using JQuery, to which I got the console.log message logging with every click including the first click, but then I was not getting the modal and realised that my html code was still referring to the old javascript function I had setup, so I adjusted the code in the html file to assign the custom data-modal-target arrtibute to the modal id I wanted the jquery function to search for to display the correct bootstrap modal
+- Found a bug during testing that due to the slug now not being a unique field and having more than one booking have the same slug, the view was not able to display the selected booking as it found two of the same name, so because the url already had the id in it, I was able to update the BookingDetail view to also get the booking id when getting the booking object, which resolved the bug as it was then able to get the correct object when selected
+- During testing I found that the filtering of the bookings in the BookingsList view was filtering with the dates from the latest booking date to the nearest booking date, so I corrected that so it showed the bookings from nearest booking to latest booking
+- I found during testing that if an image uploaded to a booking, and was too big for the css container, it was overflowing outside of it, so I updated the css class to hide the overflow

 ### Validator Testing